What is ‘culture fit?’ And why is being culture fit important?

 - What kind of environment is best for you?

-- Give three words a short description of who you are.
+- Give three words that describe who you are.

 Utilize a number of interviewers